 e) Exp of a number x is the value of ex.
 For example, Exp(1)=e^1 = 2.7182818284590

-f) Fix and Int are the same if the number is a positive number as both truncate the decimal part of the number and return an integer.
+f) Fix and Int is the same if the number is a positive number as both truncate the decimal part of the number and return an integer.
 However, when the number is negative, it will return the smallest integer that is larger than the number.
 For example, Fix(-6.34)= -6 while Int(-6.34)=-7.

 g) Round is the function that rounds up a number to a certain number of decimal places.
 The Format is Round (n, m) which means to round a number n to m decimal places.
 For example, Round (7.2567, 2) =7.26